-Near death experiences are wondrous experiences.
+Near Death Experiences (NDE’s) are wondrous experiences.
 They are also real experiences.
 People reporting these experiences are not insane.
 They truly have undergone a profound, and even life-changing experience.
 Moreover, near death experiences appear to prove the reality of an immaterial and immortal human soul, apparently provide a vision of a life after death, and even seem to provide proof of religious beliefs.
 But are near death experiences truly proof of life after death, the reality of a human soul, an immaterial separable human consciousness, or proof of religious beliefs?
 Or are they hallucinations as is suggested by the humorous statement of the angel in the picture?
 This website examines the near death experience to answer these questions.

 This page is rather extensive, so here is an index to move to different parts of the page.

 The first part of any analysis is to define what actually is a near death experience?
 What are the components of near death experiences?
 Does everyone have the same type of near death experience?
 What actually defines a near death experience?
 Clear answers to these questions are needed in order to perform any adequate study of the near death experience.
-To begin with, the first clear description of the general form of near death experiences was made in the book "Life after Life" published by Doctor R. Moody in 1976 (1).
+To begin with, the first clear description of the general form of near death experiences was made in the book “Life after Life” (Moody 1976).

 A man is dying and, as he reaches the point of greatest physical distress, he hears himself pronounced dead by his doctor.
 He begins to hear an uncomfortable noise, a loud ringing or buzzing, and at the same time feels himself moving very rapidly through a long dark tunnel.
 After this, he suddenly finds himself outside of his own physical body, but still in the immediate physical environment, and be sees his own body -from a distance, as though he is a spectator.
 He watches the resuscitation attempt from this unusual vantage point and is in a state of emotional upheaval.